 The Contracts (Rights of Third Parties) Act 1999 shall not apply to this Agreement

-9.
+9. GOVERNING LAW

+9.1 This deed and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) will be governed by and construed in accordance with the law of England.

 IN WITNESS whereof the Council has caused its Common Seal to be hereunto affixed and the Owner have executed this instrument as their Deed the day and year first before written